-Students will
+Learning Outcomes Students will:

-- (i) understand the general concepts of a vector space, a subspace, linear dependence and independence, spanning sets and bases. - (ii) have an understanding of matrices and of their applications to the algorithmic solution of systems of linear equations and to their representation of linear transformations of vector spaces.
+- (i) understand the notions of a vector space, a subspace, linear dependence and independence, spanning sets and bases within the familiar setting of \mathbb{R}^2 and \mathbb{R}^3 ; - (ii) understand and be able to use the abstract notions of a general vector space, a subspace, linear dependence and independence, spanning sets and bases and be able to prove results related to these concepts; - (iii) have an understanding of matrices and of their applications to the algorithmic solution of systems of linear equations and to their representation of linear maps between vector spaces.

-Algebra of matrices.
+Synopsis Algebra of matrices.